john-cuffe/MAMBA2/README.md

       - If True, then python generates clerical review candidates for you to do further training data creation.
 These candidates will be a sample of all matches with a predicted probability greater than the clerical review threshold below.
  - clerical_review_threshold:
       - A dictionary that shows the variable and value you want clerical review candidates based on.
 See below for details
+ - custom_selection_statement:
+   - Sometimes we want to have a customized selection statement to narrow down what we want to match.
+Here, include an sql statement to limit the observations you want to match.
+WARNING: if you enter this, then the default behavior of matched observations not being considered for matches in later blocks will disappear.
  - match_threshold:
       - what is the threshold you want to consider a 'match'.
  - chatty_logger: